 - Drafting and filing the IRS exemption application (either Form 1023 or 1024) and related statements

-- Representation before the IRS and response to any IRS follow-up questions
+- Representation before the IRS and response to an unlimited number of IRS follow-up questions

 - Providing a Board Action Calendar summarizing key governance and compliance deadlines